 Don’t mess with Texas® Trash-Off

-What: The Don't mess with Texas® Trash-Off is a program to support the efforts of KTB Affiliates, nonprofits, volunteers, corporations, scout groups and communities to join forces and clear Texas roadsides of trash.
-Millions of pieces of litter accumulate on our roadways each year, which means we need your help.
-Registered participants will have access to the event toolkit and receive trash bags, gloves, data cards and volunteer giveaways.
+What: The Don't mess with Texas Trash-Off is a program to support efforts to clear Texas roadways of litter.
+Registered participants will have access to the online event toolkit and KTB affiliates will receive trash bags, recycle bags, gloves and a banner.

-When: This year's Don’t mess with Texas® Trash-Off will take place April 1-30, with our signature cleanup event on April 7.
-Stay tuned in 2018 for updates.
+When: April 1-30.
 Be sure to order supplies 3 weeks prior to your scheduled cleanup to ensure timely shipment.
-An event wrap-up report must be completed within two weeks of the event date.
+Cleanup data must be submitted within two weeks of the event date.

 Contact your local KTB Affiliate